keenon/nimblephysics/python/README.md

 The `diffdart` folder holds the Python code that gets bundled into our package that is installed by `pip install diffdart`.
 New Python code that's supposed to ship out globally should go in there.

-The `diffdart_examples` folder holds the Python examples for DiffDART usage.
+The `diffdart_examples` folder holds the Python examples for Nimble usage.

 The `old_dart_examples` folder holds original examples from DART for how to use DART's Python bindings.